uga-libraries/general-aip/README.md

 If a known error is encountered, such as failing a validation test or a regular expression does not find a match, the AIP is moved to an error folder, and the rest of the steps are skipped for that AIP.

+It is recommended to keep AIPs to under 10,000 files and 100 GB where possible for ease of ongoing validation and other maintenance tasks.
+See the [aip_prep.py script](https://github.com/uga-libraries/congressional-mail/blob/main/aip_prep.py) developed for congressional mail for an example of how to automatically split a large folder into multiple aips.

 ## Author

 Adriane Hanson, Head of Digital Stewardship, December 2019.